mdarrik/Darrik.dev/site/writing/setup-rust-mqtt-server.md

 ```
 The docs suggest that you _can_ send any valid [Tokio tracing-subscriber EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/struct.EnvFilter.html#directives) value.
 However, for most of the debugging I need when testing MQTT clients, managing the `rumqttd` log levels is sufficient.

-<callout>Since this is running only on my local network, I'm relatively comfortable leaving this port constantly exposed while running my broker.
+<callout>Since this is running only on my local network, I'm relatively comfortable leaving this config port constantly exposed while running my broker.
 If I were hosting my server on the public internet, I'd probably consider a different approach. </callout>